1-2 Flavorite glasshouse eggplants

 Preheat the oven to 220°C with a rack in the upper third of the oven.
-Line a large, rimmed baking sheet with parchment paper to prevent the eggplant from sticking to the pan.
+Line a large, rimmed baking tray with parchment paper to prevent the eggplant from sticking.
 Halve the eggplants lengthwise and brush the cut sides lightly with olive oil.
-Place them in the prepared pan with the halved sides down.
+Place them in the prepared tray with the halved sides down.

 Set the eggplant aside to cool for a few minutes.
 Flip the eggplants over and scoop out the flesh with a large spoon, leaving the skin behind.